rgulla16/UniVoyaJ/README.md

 # LLM Agents

-Here I exprerimented with openai, duckduckgo, lmstudio-zephyr, janai- mistral-ins-7b-q4, ollama-orca2, textgen-openhermes I ran all these LLMS simultaneously assigning them to do one agent task each.
+Here I exprerimented with openai, duckduckgo, lmstudio-zephyr, janai- mistral-ins-7b-q4, ollama-orca2, webui textgen-openhermes
+I ran all these LLMS simultaneously assigning them to do one agent task each.
 This can be seen in 'agent_test.py'.
 This ran into latency and GPU issues.
 I then used only lmsstudio and duckduckgo to write the below agents using 'agents.py' code.

 Create a Researcher agent to search for the best university in different countries for Robotics.